 In the Overlook (Atlantic Health) case, Allen was also involved, but so was Michael Rogers, who had been the business administrator in Morristown.
 He had just become the business administrator in Summit by the time of the settlement.

-ROI: How did the pocket veto of the bill that was crafted to help resolve this issue affect the lawsuits?
+ROI: How did the pocket veto of the state legislation that was crafted to help resolve this issue affect the lawsuits?

 SF: Some settlements were somewhat based on the $2.50 (per day per licensed bed) model that was in the bill.
 When I was asked where that came from, even though the bill would establish a commission to study the situation, I found that, frequently, when I would look at the amount of assessed tax; the community service contribution was right in the range of the tax and sometimes more.
 So, when we were trying to get to this fair share amount, it seemed like $2.50 fit within it.

 ROI: Wouldn’t this encourage hospitals to reduce the number of licensed beds?

 SF: That’s for the commission to study.
 Everybody felt there was a need to get something in place, to salvage the relationship of the hospitals and towns, and the amount of litigation costs that were feared to come in — that’s happening now.